gabrielacarr/ironContacts/NOTATIONS.md

 ## PROCESS
-### How do we get there?
+## How do we get there?
 What's the thought process?
 ### Steps for completing: Iteration 1

-FIRST: What are we setting up in the instructions and what is it?
+### FIRST: What are we setting up and how we we determine what is it?

 ```
  - Need to import producer's contacts from contacts.json into App.js inside the src folder